Geodesics and flows in a Poissonian city: Introduction

-Section \ref{sec:grid-structure} provides a comparison by describing analogous results for flows in cities built on grids (\emph{Manhattan cities}).
-The concluding Section \ref{sec:conclusion} adds some further remarks, and mentions possible future research directions.
+Section~\ref{sec:grid-structure} provides a comparison by giving an overview of analogous results for flows in cities built on grids (\textit {Manhattan cities}).
+The concluding Section~\ref{sec:conclusion} adds some further remarks and mentions possible future research directions.